ORNL-AMO/Dynamic-Sankey/README.md

 A dynamic Sankey diagram based on D3.

-## Installation:
-Run `npm install`

-This package uses webpack to bundle d3 and the sankey.js.
-This needs to be done any time sankey.js is edited.
-Run `npm run bundle`

-Open sankey.html located in the demos folder.

 ## Description:

 A Sankey Diagram is often used to show flow through a system.